Tuesday, October 22, 2024

 The woman had a gun on her and drugs hidden in her bra.
 Do you want to pat down someone with a gun?
 If you do, there are openings in your local police department!

 Now?
 Choke holds are considered brutal and Progressives are yelling and yelling about that.
-But they have provided no viable alternative, and choke holds worked.
+But critics have provided no viable alternative, and choke holds worked.
 Saved the dealer's life and the lives of the people he sold the drugs to.

 Our nephew recently retired as Police Lieutenant in a large urban area in southern California.
 He remarked that nobody should be a police officer unless they are willing to get down on the ground and FIGHT.
 When a person is resisting arrest, it isn't pretty.
+My wife had to.
+How many Progressives who scream about police have had to do that in their jobs?

 My wife used choke-holds routinely (even doing them to each other in the Academy to learn how), and nobody was injured.
 She knew what it felt like.
 Their main use is to subdue a suspect that is fighting an officer, and to prevent the person being arrested from grabbing the officer's gun.
 Applied correctly, nobody is hurt---not the suspect or the officers.
 It's a tool to prevent, not cause, injuries.
 Another piece of this...ideally you have to be fast in subduing and arresting someone, so a yelling and screaming and threatening crowd does not have time to form, which is what happens.
 (I wonder, hmmmm, how many Progressives in their home offices have threatening, screaming crowds routinely form around them?)

-Rodney Balko would call my wife part of the racist cop crowd. (and he also has never been in law enforcement.
+Radley Balko would call my wife part of the racist cop crowd. (and he also has never been in law enforcement.
 His job is as a "critic!" bruhahaha)

 Here is more about my (so-called) racist wife: For 6 years she worked as an advocate for abused women and children.
 In her position as an advocate, she helped women and children through the court system when they pressed charges against their abuser/rapist.
 Most lost their cases, being a pervert-said/she-said situation.
 And they knew that ahead of time...that they were likely to lose.